 Model Name and Version Brief Description of the Model and How It Will Be Applied in the Study HEC-RAS ver.
-4.10 One-dimensional hydraulic model to determine any river H&H CoP flow or stage impacts of potential increased Manning's Preferred coefficients in relation to constructing the project.
-Model a.
+4.10 One-dimensional hydraulic model to determine impacts H&H CoP to raising the pool upstream of a barrier.
+Preferred Model a.
 ATR Schedule and Cost.